Distributed estimation through parallel approximants

 \subsection{Sample quantile determination}

-We first propose an approach for parallel approximation of sample quantiles, suitable whenever data sets are sufficiently large and distributed so as to preclude the typical approach of sorting an entire sample.
-Recalling from Example \ref{eps:eg:sample_max} that the sample minimum and maximum are self-evidently SEP whereas the sample median fails even to be WEP, we shall by contrast exhibit a sequence of WEP statistics which (under suitable technical conditions) give rise to a strongly consistent estimator of any $p$th sample quantile, $p\in(0,1)$.
-Not only is this approach straightforward to implement and to optimize numerically within modern distributed computing environments, as detailed in the Supplementary Material accompanying this article, but also it enables multiple sample quantiles to be computed within a single map-reduce step for various choices of $p$.
+We first propose an approach for parallel approximation of sample quantiles, suitable whenever data sets are sufficiently large and distributed so as to preclude the typical brute-force approach of sorting a sample in its entirety.
+Recalling from Example \ref{eps:eg:sample_max} that the sample minimum and maximum are self-evidently SEP whereas the sample median fails even to be WEP, we shall by contrast exhibit a sequence of WEP statistics which (under suitable technical conditions) give rise to an estimator of any $p$th sample quantile, $p\in(0,1)$, with desirable theoretical properties.
+Not only is this approach straightforward to implement and to optimize numerically within modern distributed computing environments, as detailed in the next section of this article, but also it enables multiple sample quantiles to be computed within a single map-reduce step for various choices of $p$.